sbstn-gbl/sbstn-gbl.github.io/menu/publications.md

 Modeling Customer Heterogeneity in Deep Neural Networks <br>
 With Timoshenko A (Kellogg School of Management, Northwestern University)

-Revenue returns of Personalized Coupons <br>
+Revenue Returns of Personalized Coupons <br>
 With Hitsch G, Misra S (Booth School of Business, University of Chicago)

-Retail Assortment Optimization <br>
+Retail Assortment Optimization: A Deep-Learning Approach <br>
 With Ringel D (Kenan-Flagler Business School, University of North Carolina)